LayerManager/layman/doc/metadata.md

 Shape: Object with one of following keys:
 - *scale_denominator*: Integer.
 Scale denominator, used for vector data, guessed from distances between vertices of line and polygon features.
 - *ground_sample_distance*: Object.
-Ground sample distance, used for raster data.
+Ground sample distance, used for raster data, read from normalized raster.
   Keys:
   - **value**: Float.
 Value of ground sample distance.
   - **uom**: String.
 Unit of measurement of ground sample distance.